cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

 * Select from the Marketplace an Ubuntu Server image.
-Notice that an *image* is what we are building.
+    * Notice that an *image* is what we set out to build... and here is one already built for us so that was easy
-    * We start out by selecting an "empty" image that includes nothing more than the Ubuntu operating system.
+        * We select an "empty" image that includes nothing more than the Ubuntu operating system
-    * Once the Virtual Machine running Ubuntu is functional we will customize it.
+        * Once the Virtual Machine running Ubuntu Linux is running we customize it

 <BR><BR>